Suggestions for this page are welcome via feedback page.

 If you have see the leaflet Best of Dorset Attractions or looked at the web page www.dorsetattractions.com you may, like me, have been irritated to see that it consists entirely of advertisements for paying 'entertainments'.
-Here instead is my list of best places to go in Dorset (and nearby Hampshire) which are free or nearly so - suitable for OAPs, young families, and other of limited means like me.
+Here instead is my list of best places to go in Dorset (and nearby Hampshire) which are free or nearly so - especially suitable for OAPs and young families.

 BEACHES (Still free - although the parking is a bit exorbitant in places).
 My favourites include Sandbanks - especially near to the Ferry; South Beach, Studland, and Osmington Mills.

 Lulworth and Chesil Beach, of course are incredibly scenic but stony &/or unsafe for bathing.
 In West Dorset Lyme Regis beach offers a free fossil-hunting experience.